 In current Indian society, infertility is a rapidly growing problem, currently affecting about 14% of the overall Indian population (ISAR, 2020).
 Infertility affects more families in urban populations, with one in six couples, or about 17% of couples, facing this problem.
 One of the reasons for this is attributed to increasing amounts of stress faced by young couples (ISAR, 2020).
 Stress includes family generated stress, work stress, and personality dependent stress.
-Although it is true that stress alone does not cause infertility, it may push people toward unhealthy habits that can reduce fertility.
+Although it is true that stress alone does not cause infertility.
 PCE workshops act as an intervention program that heightens awareness of the impact of stress on fertility for couples.
 The Manashakti Research Center uses three basic principles to develop PCE: a) invite and welcome the incoming soul, b) introspection of SELF, and c) creating a healthy environment for the expecting couples.